radian-software/selectrum/README.md

   user experience.
 However, this support might allow you to make more convenient use of the extensive Helm ecosystem.

-  To use the support, load the `selectrum-helm` library and enable `selectrum-helm-mode`.
+  To use the support, enable `selectrum-helm-mode` from the `selectrum-helm` library.

 ### Customization